-Exotic large leaves, highly aromatic, flavorful & delicious - 3 varieties of oolongs!
-Our sampler collection offers essentially the range of Chinese oolong styles.
+Exotic large leaves, highly aromatic & flavorful - 3 varieties of oolongs!
+Our sampler offers essentially the range of Chinese oolong styles.
 From low-oxidized and floral to traditional medium oxidized and "spicey" to high-fired and toasty.
-All delicious, offers a great introduction to the world of oolongs.
+Offers a great introduction to the world of oolongs.
+Our sampler includes:

 - "Iron Goddess" Tieguanyin - Traditional China style, leaves are rolled, medium oxidized, creates a full-bodied, softly sweet & spicy taste.
 (2 oz.)